webmachine/webmachine-ruby/README.md

 * Includes the visual debugger so you can look through the decision graph to determine how your resources are behaving.

+## Caveats

+* The [Reel](https://github.com/celluloid/reel) adapter might fail with a `SystemStackError` on MRI (< 2.0) due to its limited fiber stack size.
+  The only known solution is to switch to JRuby, Rubinius or MRI 2.0.

 ## Problems/TODOs

 * Command-line tools, and general polish.